 I sat down, the chauffeur approached the table, lifted the top and took out of the exposed drawer several cans of meat and a longish loaf of white bread.
 He fished out of his pocket an immense pocketknife, selected the blade to his liking, cut open one of the cans, then with the same knife sliced the bread.
 Finally, he patted his pockets until he fished out the key to my cuffs—just as I was getting resigned to being fed with my hands out of commission.
 Seated in front of me, his eyes contemplatively followed every part of the monotonous meal, until there was nothing left in the can.
 I glanced at the next one—lobster, and I'm really partial to lobster—and stretched out my hand: pocketknife.
 The chauffeur's tanned massive face stretched, probably indicating a smile, then he produced the knife and opened the can himself.
 He's afraid of me!—I thought with satisfaction, since he looked twice my weight.
 When the second can was empty and mopped up with bread crust, I faced him.

 The driver again stretched his face, this time a shade wider, lifted the tabletop and produced a flask of excellent Cognac.
 I thought he'd do the honors but he only popped the cork and put a cup in front of me, which I completely ignored.
 A healthy dose of cognac ungummed my cranial machinery.
-It seemed I was in a really funny pickle in quite a pickle, and was about to inquire how I could get some sleep in this cut-rate hotel, when a low, short buzzer sounded over my head, repeating three times.
+It seemed I was in quite a pickle, and was about to inquire how I could get some sleep in this cut-rate hotel, when a low, short buzzer sounded over my head, repeating three times.
 The chauffeur twitched ever so slightly, and said:

 I hesitated—he only backed off a step and touched a suspiciously packed pocket in his pants.